callmelazarus/leetcode-codewars-journey/README.md

 **Lesson:**
 There is this pattern where you manipulate things, right at the end of a for loop, which allows you to use that manipulated value in the next for loop.
 Searching thru a set is O(1) time complexity, very fast.
-Set's don't have any repeat values, and are unordered.
+Set's don't have any repeat values, and are unordered. a reminder that you can run for loops, indexes, and lengths on strings

 ## Dec 10, 2022 - Sat